Residents in Vancouver, Washington Ask: What Are the Consequences of Missing Teeth?

 Jaw Bone Loss

-Our healthy tooth roots simulate and support jaw bone, and when a tooth is gone the bone will begin to shrink away - a process called bone resorption.
+Our healthy tooth roots stimulate and support jaw bone, and when a tooth is gone the bone will begin to shrink away - a process called bone resorption.
 Gum recession can also occur.
 Missing teeth in the back upper jaw will cause the sinus cavity above to expand and erode the jaw bone.

 Alignment and Bite Issues